SkylerClayne/TheFamousGuernica/README.md

 h1#title: title of current page.

-#breadcrumb: breadcrumb of current page.
+breadcrumb: breadcrumb of current page.

 a#subtitle: subtitle to link to a main page.

+numbdisplayed: The number of items currently being displayed under the related subtitle.

 --------------------------------------
 ######TODO